techidaily/site-ai-voice-clone/source/_posts/10-best-free-ai-script-generators-movie-script-generators.md

 ### Equipment requirement

  Before creating your AI show Twitch, you need to make sure your equipment can stream effectively and that your internet speed is fast enough.
-Some of the[equipment requirements](https://virbo.wondershare.com/guide-live.html) for building your AI streamer include:
+Some of the [equipment requirements](https://virbo.wondershare.com/guide-live.html) for building your AI streamer include:

 * **Computer Requirements** : Make sure your computer is configured well with Stereo Mix or other virtual sound cards and is running smoothly
 * **Network Requirements:** Make sure your average network speed is at least 5Mbps for smooth live streaming.